sakib1416/football-fever/README.md

-# Just giving some information
+# This is the edited read me file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).